Acting for Digital Media

 When you'll study: Various days and times

-The Foundation Degree will enable students who have a desire to act for film, television, radio and other broadcast specialisms to develop their creative, technical and employability skills essential for working in today’s highly diverse and emerging industries.
+The Foundation Degree will enable students who have a desire to act for film, television, radio and other broadcast specialisms to develop creative, technical and employability skills, essential for working in today’s highly diverse and emerging industries.
 This course will focus on the skills required to act for camera, radio, broadcast, presenting and voice overs.
-This course will be unique in that it solely focuses on acting for broadcast mediums.
+This course will be unique in that it solely focuses on acting for broadcast media.

 The Foundation Degree is taught by academics and professionals from a variety of creative and performing arts industries.
 It is delivered through formal teaching (lectures and workshops), supplemented by training in core practical skills development.
 It also provides you with the option to engage in real world performance, through participation in professionally commissioned and directed productions across both years of the course.
 Thus, you benefit from a rich mix of theoretical and practical training in acting for digital media, and will graduate with an intellectual and practical understanding and knowledge of the industry, alongside a working portfolio and the tools necessary to launch a career in the creative and performing arts industries.